 Overall, Cancun with its various amenities, spectacular Caribbean beaches as well as cultural/historical sites will keep on growing, attracting even more people seeking to work on their tan and live one of the best experiences of their lives under the sun.
 As such it would be safe to conclude that the famous ex-Mayan land claims a top spot amongst the most famous and beautiful holiday destinations around the world for a long time to come.

 Holidays to Cancun were not even on the cards 60 years ago.
-Learn how a favourite destination evolved from a quiet village to a bustling tourist resort.
+Learn how a favorite destination evolved from a quiet village to a bustling tourist resort.